Quantum Noise in Amplifiers and Hawking/Dumb-Hole Radiation as Amplifier Noise: Introduction

-Note that the output thermal noise due to the amplification of the vacuum fluctuation is given purely by the amplification $\cosh(\mu)$ and the frequency of the output, both of which are determined purely by the classical behaviour of the amplifier.
-The quantum behaviour of the amplifier is a "classical" effect, in that it depends only on the classical attributes of the amplifier.
-That the expression for the temperature includes both $\hbar\over k_B$ does not alter the fact that it is completely determined by classical measurements.
+Note that the output thermal noise due to the amplification of the vacuum fluctuation is given purely by the amplification $\cosh(\mu)$ and the frequency of the output, both of which are determined purely by the classical behaviour of the system and of the amplifier.
+The quantum noise of the amplifier is a ``classical" effect, in that it depends only on the classical attributes of the amplifier.
+That the expression for the temperature includes a factor $\hbar\over k_B$ (suppressed in the above because of the choice of units) does not alter the fact that it is completely determined by classical attributes.